 Common misconceptions

-• Lightfastness only matters for bright, bold colours.”
-Even subtle tones or neutral shades can fade under strong light exposure, making this symbol relevant for all models.
+- “It only matters for bold colours.”
+Even subtle or neutral shades can fade under prolonged light exposure.

 Satisfactory